Learning Confidence Ellipsoids and Applications to Robust Subspace Recovery

 The classic work of Rousseeuw~\cite{rousseeuw1985multivariate} studies the same problem as the famous {\em minimum volume estimator} (MVE) for location and scatter parameters of a distribution.
 See the survey by \cite{van2009minimum} for several desirable properties including its high breakdown point and other statistical properties.
 As described earlier, this problem and heuristics for it have also found applications in control theory, dynamical systems, and uncertainty quantification.
 However, known algorithms for this problem are either computationally inefficient, or do not come with rigorous guarantees of (approximate) volume optimality.

 \paragraph{Robust Subspace Recovery.} Finally, the problem of robust subspace recovery in high dimensions has received significant attention on the algorithms side in the past decade starting with the influential work of Hardt and Moitra~\cite{HardtMoitra13}.
 Polynomial time algorithms that recover a ground-truth subspace in the presence of outliers are only known under additional distributional assumptions about the inliers (points on the subspace)~\cite{bakshi2021list}, or non-degeneracy assumptions/ the smoothed analysis setting on the outliers~\cite{HardtMoitra13, BCPV}.
-In particular, the work of Hardt and Moitra gives polynomial time algorithms that recover the ground truth subspace when an $\alpha < 1-d/n$ fraction of outliers are in general position in the ambient space, and the $1-\alpha$ fraction of inliers are in general position in the subspace.
-One of their algorithms uses a beautiful connection to radial isotropy and a different convex program due to Barthe~\cite{Barthe1997} (which is also related to a reverse version of the Brascamp-Lieb inequality).
-Please see Section~\ref{sec:subspacerecovery} for a more detailed comparison to prior work on robust subspace recovery.
+In particular, the work of Hardt and Moitra gives polynomial time algorithms that recover the ground truth subspace of dimension $k$ when an $\alpha < 1-k/d$ fraction of outliers are in general position in the ambient space, and the $1-\alpha$ fraction of inliers are in general position in the subspace.
+One of their algorithms uses a beautiful connection to radial isotropy~\cite{HardtMoitra13}.
+This uses a different convex program due to Barthe~\cite{Barthe1997}, which is also related to a reverse version of the Brascamp-Lieb inequality; see also ~\cite{hopkins2020pointlocationactivelearning, Diakonikolas2022ASP} for related work on the Forster transform and the radial isotropy position.
+Please see \Cref{sec:subspacerecovery} for a more detailed comparison to prior work on robust subspace recovery.